marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    })
    ```

 5. The mechanics is the same as in the prior case: we need an array where we push our `callSubOrchestrator` executions to.
 In addition we need an identifier for each sub-orchestration which we create manually by combining the Durable Functions Instance ID with the employee name from the list.
-After that we trigger the execution via `yield context.df.Task.all` on the array
+After that we trigger the execution via `yield context.df.Task.all` on the array:

    ```typescript
    const orchestrator = df.orchestrator(function* (context) {